 - Pillow-top mattresses

-The hotel's 3,000-square-foot spa at Casa Madrona focuses on the restorative and life-giving power of water therapy through an extensive treatment menu and nourishing products from the bay.
+The hotel's 3,000-square-foot spa at Casa Madrona focuses on services & treatments that provide a nurturing, healing, and holistic approach to skin health and overall well-being through an extensive treatment menu and wellness products.
 The Spa menu of services includes massages, body therapies, and skin therapies.

 - 2 Cybex Treadmills with personal entertainment monitors